 MCP integration

 The Model Context Protocol (MCP) lets agents discover and use tools, resources, and prompts from external servers.
-This chapter covers agentkit-mcp: how MCP fits into the capability and tool layers, and how auth and lifecycle are managed.
+This chapter covers agentkit-mcp: how MCP fits into the capability and tool layers, how auth and lifecycle are managed, and how the client surfaces server-initiated requests and events.

 What MCP solves